BNewman917/mern-bad-bank/README.md

 > Account

 Users can deposit, withdraw, or view account information from the corresponding pages.
 Transaction input is validated and user is notified of any errors.
+User may delete account from the User Data page.
+Upon confirmation, user will be redirected to the Home page.

 ## Future Plans